xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 # Steps to Launch a Multivendor X-Cart-based Marketplace

 ## Step 1: Ensure that the addon Multi-vendor is active
 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon **Multi-vendor**.
-The store administrator can check whether they are using the X-Cart Multivendor edition by checking the "Installed Addons" section of the store: the addon "Multi-vendor" must be active.
+The store administrator can check whether they are using the X-Cart Multivendor edition by checking the "My addons" section of the store: the addon "Multi-vendor" must be active.
 Information on the management of addons in X-Cart is available in the section {% link "Managing Addons" ref_gTOegEua %}.

 ## Step 2: Choose the Multivendor mode